orcasound/orcanode/README.md

 * CHANNELS indicates the number of audio channels to expect (1 or 2).
 * FLAC_DURATION is the amount of seconds you want in each archvied lossless file.
 * SEGMENT_DURATION is the amount of seconds you want in each streamed lossy segment.
+* SAMPLING_RATE is the hardware sampling rate of the pi sound card.
+Allowed values are 48000, 96000 and 19200.
+RPI4 recommended for 96000 and 19200
 * NODE_LOOPBACK should be set to true to loop input to local output

 ## Running local tests